demid1984/docker_apache_php/README.md

 # docker_apache_php
-Docker image for using apache + php7.
+Docker image for using apache 2.4.46 + php 7.4.15.
 You can copy your website to the container.

 **How to run it on your computer?**
 - create docker image, for example by cmd